 Anxiety is an upsetting issue that often creates symptoms that contribute to further anxiety.
-There are many instances of symptoms of anxiety that themselves cause so much distress that they end up leading to a considerable amount of anxiety in the future.
-It's this self-sustaining nature of anxiety that makes it so hard to cure.
+There are many instances of anxiety that themselves cause so much distress that they end up leading to a considerable amount of anxiety in the future.
+It's this self-sustaining nature of anxiety that makes it so hard to treat.

 Extreme Anxiety and Peeing